omegacoleman/tinychat/server/include/db/redis.md

 6) "88888"
 ```

+## key : user:banned

+A set, with all users banned from logging in.

 ## key : log_by_unix_time

 A sorted set, with message unix_time as scores & message id as items.